Apply for the 2020 Placement Scheme

 All placements need at least one named company supervisor.
 This person will provide daily management of the project and student employee during their time at your company.
 We also expect the student to stay in touch with their academic supervisors during the placement and there should be regular meetings (fortnightly) of the whole supervisory team during the placement (either in person and/or via video-conferencing).
 These regular meeting will foster collaboration amongst the supervisory team, leading to a sustained deeper experience for the student, company and academic institution.
 These meetings will also form the basis for our assessment of the placement.

-All our PhD students will hold a high-class degree in physics from a top university in the UK (or beyond) prior to starting their DISCnet studies (at least a 2.1 degree at undergraduate or masters-level education).
+All our PhD students will hold a high-class degree in physics from a top university in the UK (or beyond) prior to starting their DISCnet studies (at least a 2.1 degree at undergraduate or Masters-level education).
 These students will already bring a range of problem-solving skills and have a level of maturity beyond the normal graduate.
-During the first year of DISCnet (before starting the first placement), these students will take a range of intensive, specialised training courses in data science, highperformance computing, advanced statistics and machine learning.
-This education will make our students some of the best-trained data scientists in the world.
+During the first year of DISCnet (before starting the first placement), these students will take a range of intensive, specialised training courses in data science, high-performance computing, advanced statistics, machine learning and possibly an IBM course in data analytics.
+This education will make our students some of the besttrained data scientists in the world.

 In addition to this formal training, the students would have begun their physics research with their academic supervisors, and already gained significant hands-on experience with data intensive tasks in astrophysics and particle physics.
 They will have extensive empirical experience in the management of large, complex data sets and problems.